 Major current projects related to education:

-- Continue efforts to improve technical education and workforce readiness through full implementation of the 2009 Technical Education Plan in four targeted areas: advanced manufacturing, construction, healthcare and hospitality.
+- Improve career education and workforce readiness through implementation of the PARCA Technical Education Plan in four targeted areas: advanced manufacturing, construction, healthcare and hospitality.